Illumina/RepeatCatalogs/docs/usage.md

 ## Running time

-For the genome-wide catalog, it is preferred to use streaming mode in Expansion Hunter v5.0.0 in multi-thread mode so it can be analyzed quickly.
+For the genome-wide catalog, it is preferred to use streaming mode in [ExpansionHunter v5.0.0](https://github.com/Illumina/ExpansionHunter/releases/tag/v5.0.0) in multi-thread mode so it can be analyzed quickly.